Why You Should Chew (Yes, Chew!) Your Green Smoothies

 Along with creating saliva and enzymes, scientists have actually found a wide range of benefits associated with chewing, giving you even more reasons why you should chew your green smoothies.
 According to studies:

-- Chewing longer and more thoroughly could help you combat obesity.
+- Chewing longer and more thoroughly could help combat obesity.
 2 One study found that participants who chewed food 40 times before swallowing ingested nearly 12% less than those who chewed just 15 times.
 They also ate fewer calories and had lower levels of the “hunger hormone” (ghrelin) after meals.

 - Chewing can help to reduce stress.
-3 The grinding and clenching involved in the physical process of chewing helps to soothe the body’s the limbic system and autonomic nervous system.
-It also increases proteins and hormones in the brain and blood – all of which strongly suggests chewing can relieve stress.
+3 The grinding and clenching involved in the physical process of chewing helps to soothe the body’s limbic system and autonomic nervous system.
+It also increases proteins and hormones in the brain and blood – all of which strongly suggest chewing can relieve stress.